14dstcyr/applied-ml-dstcyr/notebooks/project02/README.md

 - The dataset is loaded from `seaborn.load_dataset("titanic")`, so no CSV is required.
 - Correlations use `numeric_only=True` to avoid warnings.
 - The stratified split is stratified by the **target (`survived`)**; compare class distributions to confirm.

+## ✅ Final Verification & Commit Workflow

+This sequence ensures that all dependencies are up to date, code is cleanly formatted, and all quality checks pass before committing to GitHub.

 # 1. Update and sync dependencies (safe to run anytime)
 uv sync --extra dev --extra docs --upgrade